artisan-roaster-scope/artisan/_docs/18-autosave.md

 ### Autosave

 Pick and prefix and directory and choose to include a PDF or not.
 You might want to consider a directory structure based upon coffee origin, roasting date or something else.
+Many people save their profiles to a cloud drive so they can access them from multiple machines.

 ![autosave](/assets/images/gsg/autosave configuration.png)